 While in Mexico for a month earlier this year, I became horribly ill with the worst food poisoning-like symptoms I’ve ever had to endure.
 We were in the center of Mexico, where no one around us spoke any English at all, and between my husband and I, I was the only one who knew any Spanish.
-During the several long days I was terribly ill, I was deeply afraid that I would become so sick that I would require hospitalization, where my husband wouldn’t be able to understand what was going on or how to help me, due to the language barrier.
+During the several long days, I was extremely sick.
+I was terrified that I would become so sick that I would require hospitalization, and my husband wouldn’t understand what was going on or how to help me due to the language barrier.

-The term “Montezuma’s Revenge” has become a blanket term that people call illnesses that one can acquire in Mexico from tap water, but there are a number of different maladies one can contract in this region, though I will not go into depths on their names or symptoms here.
-While what I had was typhoid, this advice applies to avoiding all of those “travelers illnesses”.
-Just know that drinking or using unclean water will almost always make you sick, and may cause various symptoms like high fevers, nausea and vomiting, dizziness, fatigue, tremors or chills, vertigo, and a slew of other uncomfortable, even dangerous things.
+The term “Montezuma’s Revenge” has become a blanket term people call diseases that one can acquire in Mexico from tap water.
+There are numerous different maladies one can contract in this region, though I will not go into depth on their names or symptoms here.
+While what I had was typhoid, an outbreak of which occurred in the Riviera Maya during our visit, this advice applies to avoiding all of those “travelers illnesses.”
+Just know that drinking or using unclean water will almost always make you sick.
+It may even cause unpleasant symptoms like high fevers, nausea and vomiting, dizziness, fatigue, tremors or chills, vertigo, and a slew of other uncomfortable, even dangerous things.

-- Never drink tap water
+- Never drink tap water.

 - Never eat things washed with tap water (fruits, vegetables, ice made with tap water, etc.)

 - Never eat food that has not been cooked thoroughly.

 - Avoid raw seafood, undercooked eggs, and any meat that is not completely cooked.
 If you want to eat fish, order it cooked, or try ceviche, which is a “raw” fish dish that utilizes citric acid to kill bacteria (it’s delicious!)